 Researchers in Dr. James M. Olson’s laboratory are studying medicines that kill pediatric brain tumors and are less toxic to the rest of the body.

-His group was the first to report that medicines acting in the pathways called the sonic hedgehog, retinoid, histone acetlyase and notch pathways effectively killed brain cancer cells in laboratory studies.
+His group was the first to report that medicines acting in the pathways called the sonic hedgehog, retinoid, histone acetylase and notch pathways effectively killed brain cancer cells in lab studies.

 These studies led to four national clinical trials for children with brain tumors, and more are planned.

-His laboratory also developed the SmoA1 mouse model of medulloblastoma, which makes medicine testing and prioritization easier before researchers test the medicines in humans.
+His lab also developed the SmoA1 mouse model of medulloblastoma.
+This makes medicine testing and prioritization easier before researchers test the medicines in humans.

-Dr. Richard G. Ellenbogen, a Children's neurosurgeon, collaborates with Dr. Olson on this research into nanotechnology.
+Dr. Richard G. Ellenbogen, a Seattle Children’s neurosurgeon, collaborates with Olson on this research into nanotechnology.

 T and B cells are types of white blood cells that help defend the body against infection.
-Overactivity of B cells also causes many inflammatory and autoimmune diseases, and produces tumors in patients with Hodgkin lymphoma and non-Hodgkin lymphoma.
+Overactive B cells also cause many inflammatory and autoimmune diseases, and produce tumors in patients with Hodgkin lymphoma and non-Hodgkin lymphoma.

-For acute myelogenous leukemia (AML), we have a research program to take promising laboratory research findings to the children who may benefit from them in the form of clinical trials.
+For acute myelogenous leukemia (AML), we have a research program to take promising lab research findings to the children who may benefit from them in the form of clinical trials.

-Dr. Irwin D. Bernstein has done basic lab research at Fred Hutchinson Cancer Research Center about the way normal blood elements and AML develop.
+Dr. Irwin D. Bernstein has done basic lab research at Fred Hutch about the way normal blood elements and AML develop.
 This led to his research in collaboration with a drug company to develop an antibody linked to a chemotherapy medicine to combat AML.

-They have done early studies called Phase I and Phase II trials, and are now testing this treatment in children and adults around the world.
+They have done early studies called phase 1 and phase 2 trials, and are now testing this treatment in children and adults around the world.
 This is a major advance over the way we have treated AML for the last several decades.

 Shwachman-Diamond Syndrome Research

-Dr. Lauri Burroughs is director of the Non-Malignant Transplant Program at the Fred Hutchinson Cancer Research Center and Seattle Children's Hospital.
+Dr. Lauri Burroughs is director of the Non-Malignant Transplant Program at Fred Hutch and Seattle Children’s Hospital.
 She is an expert in the field of hematopoietic cell transplantation for children with marrow failure disorders, including SDS.
-Patients with Shwachman-Diamond syndrome have complex medical problems and are often at increased risk for complications after transplantation.
+Patients with SDS have complex medical problems and are often at increased risk for complications after transplantation.
 She has established a new bone marrow transplant approach for SDS to reduce complications and toxic side effects.

 Dr. Colleen Delaney has developed strategies to expand hematopoietic stem cells from umbilical cord blood to improve hematopoietic stem cell transplant outcomes.
-Delaney and Shimamura are working together to apply this approach to the treatment of Shwachman-Diamond syndrome.
+Delaney and Shimamura are working together to apply this approach to the treatment of SDS.